jmidtlyng/Live-Work-Samples/README.md

 3. Follow instructions on resulting tool.

 [QPR Checkout](http://skunk.qprinstitute.com/store)
-Devlopment of hand-made single page checkout using the new PayPal API in the backend with PHP.
+Custom single page checkout using the new PayPal API in the backend with PHP.
 1. Add products to cart
 2. Select "View Cart"
 3. Edit your order or continue